neo4j-attic/webadmin/README.md

 Morpheus - keeping track of Neo4j
 =================================

-This will be (it is not currently in a usable state) a stand-alone, full feature Neo4j distribution that exposes a Neo4j database over REST together with a web-based administrative interface for said database.
+This is a stand-alone,
+full feature Neo4j distribution that exposes a Neo4j database over REST together with a web-based administrative interface for said database.

+It is currently in a very early stage, but new features are added on almost a daily basis.

 <img src="http://github.com/downloads/neo4j/webadmin/config-small.png" />